MasterCloudApps-Projects/iss-pricing-service/README.md

 * Application will be running on: http://localhost:8080/api/v1/calculate

 #### Option 3:
-In case you don't have mongodb installed locally, and you want to run from IDE
+In case you don't have postgresql installed locally, and you want to run from IDE

 * Import the testcontainers-demo application as a Maven project to your IDE.
 * Run maven clean install command to build the project.